Skip to content

 Language(s): English, Spanish

-Sofia recently received her master’s in social work from Columbia University.
-She had the pleasure of being an intern at the School-Based Mental Health Clinic at PS 134 during her second year of her graduate program and is now a full time therapist at PS 188.
+Sofia received her master’s in social work from Columbia University and had the pleasure of being an intern at the School-Based Mental Health Clinic at PS 134 during her second year of her graduate program and is now a full time therapist at PS 188.
 Sofia has an extensive background in the mental health field, having worked in laboratories specialized in anxiety disorders and trauma since she was an undergraduate student at The University of Texas at Austin.
 After her undergraduate degree, she worked at Stanford University as researcher on a project that compared three trauma-informed treatment modalities for children.
 Utilizing a strengths-based approach with all her clients and their families, Sofia implements therapeutic techniques from interventions such as CBT and TF-CBT, solution-focused therapy, task-centered approaches, and family therapy.
 Sofia seeks to provide a safe and welcoming therapeutic space for youth and to help them develop the skills to thrive and flourish wherever they go.

 Alina Augustin, LMSW (they/them)